MajhiRockzZ/JS-Project-3/README.md

-# 🥣  forkify 🍴
+# 🥣  forkify

 A recipe finding app using [Food2Fork](https://www.food2fork.com/) api.
+This web application can be used as a guide to cook your favorite dish.
+It also has a feature to add recipe as your favorite and can also tell the number and amount of ingredients needed to build a specific dish according to number of people.

 ## Motivation

 The motivation behind the creation and maintenance of the project was to learn concepts relatd to async fetch, webpack, bable and other build tools using pure javascript.